Sorrydough/helldivers-2-guides/helldivers-stratagem-guide.md

 5. **I'm not going to directly tell you what to use.
 I want you to use your brain and decide for yourself.**
     - I put a ton of effort into my testing and the least you can do is put some effort into thinking critically about the information that I'm presenting you.
 If you just want to be told what to use then go to reddit or discord, those people are happy to do so.
 6. **I'm not going to put things into a simple tierlist.**
-    - Tiers cause more problems than they solve; it's well-established that people will ignore descriptions in favor of tiers when provided the chance to do so.
+    - Tiers cause more problems than they solve; it's well-established that people will ignore descriptions in favor of tiers when provided the chance and I don't want to deal with that nonsense.
 ## ▲▲▲ IMPORTANT READ THIS FIRST ▲▲▲